rigdev/docs/docs/sdks/golang.md

 - [Database](/database)
 - [Storage](/storage)

-You can also check out our examples which builds (small) complete applications using the Rig platform and Go SDK
+You can also check out our examples which build (small) complete applications using the Rig platform and Go SDK

 - [User Management in a TODO-list app](/examples/todo)
 - [OAuth2/Social Login](/examples/oauth)